her-mirror/Agent-Aara/INDIVIDUAL_CHAT_METRICS.md

 ## Overview

-The Aara Health Agent now includes **comprehensive individual chat metrics tracking** that monitors CPU and RAM usage for every single question and response, providing:
+The AAara Health Agent now includes **comprehensive individual chat metrics tracking** that monitors CPU and RAM usage for every single question and response, providing:

-- **Separate metrics for each chat question**
+- **SepAarate metrics for each chat question**
 - **Peak and low resource values** during each conversation
 - **Live real-time monitoring** with streaming metrics
 - **Detailed performance analysis** per conversation